Self-Petitioned, Employment-Based Options20 Dec 2021

 - Evidence that, on balance, it would be beneficial to the United States to waive the requirements of a job offer and thus of a labor certification

-More details on the NIW requirements are available in the MurthyDotCom NewsBrief, New Framework from AAO for NIW Adjudication (16.Jan.2017).
+More details on the NIW requirements are available on MurthyDotCom.
+See New Framework from AAO for NIW Adjudication (16.Jan.2017).

 National Interest Waiver for Entrepreneurs